 - Create a Trigger rule based on the number of failed remote login attempts within a certain minute range across all enabled protocols.
 Choose to either block the IP address, or monitor and detect the event when the trigger threshold is reached.

-- Optionally, switch the Prevent private network connections from being blocked toggle.
+- Optionally, check mark the Prevent private network connections from being blocked option.
 When enabled, endpoints within private network address ranges will not trigger Brute Force Protection due to failed login attempts.
 This excludes the following network ranges: